Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Spectrally modified homogeneous chain

 The spectrum $x_s$ of the uniform $XX$ chain with $B_k=0, k=0,1,\dots, M$ and $J_k=1/2$ is \be x_s = -2 \cos \omega (s+1), \; s=0,1,\dots, M, \lab{x_s_H} \ee where \be \omega =\frac{\pi}{M+2}. \lab{omega} \ee

 In Fig. 1 the essentially nonlinear ("red") part of the spectrum prevents PST because conditions \re{diff_x} cannot be fulfilled.
-One may hence try to modify the uniform $XX$ chain by "removing" the "red" part of the spectrum.
+This suggests modifying the uniform XX chain by removing the highly nonlinear "red" part of the spectrum.
 The remaining "green" part of the spectrum will then approximately satisfy conditions \re{diff_x} with $x_{s+1}-x_s \approx const$.

 This procedure is described in \cite{VZ_PST} and called ``spectral surgery".
+Spectral surgery is particularly attractive in the present context because it preserves exact solvability.
+Unlike generic optimization procedures for quantum state transfer, it leads to explicit expressions for the modified Jacobi matrix and hence for the coupling constants of the corresponding spin chain.
 More precisely the idea is the following.
 Assume that the spectrum of the initial homogeneous (or inhomogeneous) $XX$ chain with $M+1$ sites is $x_0< x_1<x_2< \dots < x_{M-1}<x_M$.
 Let $J_l$ be the corresponding parameters of this chain.
 In what follows we assume that magnetic fields are absent $B_l=0$.
 Consider a new inhomogeneous $XX$ chain with $M-1$ sites and with spectrum $x_1<x_2< \dots < x_{M-2}<x_{M-1}$.
 That is, the new spectrum is obtained by removing two boundary eigenvalues $x_0$ and $x_M$.
 We denote the new coupling constants as $J_l^{(1)}$ (the magnetic fields remain absent $B_l^{(1)}=0$).
 Repeating this procedure step-by-step by removing the boundary eigenvalues, we arrive after $j$ iterations at the nonhomogeneous $XX$ chain with spectrum $x_j < x_{j+1} < \dots < x_{M-j-1} < x_{M-j}$ and with coupling constants $J_l^{(j)}$ and $B_l^{(j)}=0$.
 It is assumed that $l=0,1,2,\dots, N-1,N$, where $N=M-2j$.

 In \cite{VZ_PST} it was demonstrated that the chain with the coupling constants $J_l^{(j)}$ can be obtained from the initial chain by the successive application of $j$ Darboux transformations of the initial Jacobi matrix $J$.
 In turn, these transformations are well known as Christoffel transformations and are equivalent to refactorizations of the Jacobi matrix.
 In general, the coupling constants $J_l^{(j)}$ can be expressed via the initial constants $J_l$ and the values of the orthogonal polynomials $P_n(x)$ at the spectral points $x_0,x_1, \dots, x_{j-1}$ (see \cite{VZ_PST} for details).
 It is important to stress that the Jacobi matrix $J^{(j)}$ remains persymmetric for all $j=0,1,2,\dots$.
 Moreover, if the initial $XX$ chain realizes PST, then all the derived chains with Jacobi matrices $J^{(j)}$ will exhibit PST as well.